Fish and Wildlife Service, Interior.

 (2) Preserving the genetic structure found within a species by maintaining the natural distribution of genetic variation among its populations.

 In the case of Echinacea tennesseensis, the need for multiple distinct populations to maintain genetic structure is diminished, as Baskauf et al. (1994, p.
-186) determined that the majority of genetic variability within this species is maintained within each population rather than distributed among them.
+186) determined that the majority of genetic variability within this species is maintained within each Start Printed Page 46637population rather than distributed among them.
 These data were not available at the time the recovery plan was completed.
 With respect to redundancy, the current number of E. tennesseensis colonies exceeds the total number recommended by the recovery plan for delisting this species, and we believe the current distribution of secured colonies among geographically distinct populations, which are separated by distances of 1.8 to 9 miles (2.9-14.5 km), is adequate for minimizing the likelihood that isolated stochastic disturbances would threaten species.

 The criterion in the recovery plan for delisting Echinacea tennesseensis has been met, as described below.
 Additionally, the level of protection currently afforded to the species and its habitat, as well as the current status of threats, are outlined below in the Summary of Factors Affecting the Species section.